 Asset registers

-The Chief Executive is responsible for the maintenance of registers of assets, taking account of the advice of the Director of Finance concerning the form of any register and the method of updating, and arranging for a physical check of assets against the asset register to be conducted once a year.
+The Chief Executive is responsible for the maintenance of registers of assets, taking account of the advice of the Director of Finance concerning the form of any register and the method of updating, and arranging for a physical check and valuation of land and buildings against the asset register to be conducted once a year.

 The Trust shall maintain an asset register recording fixed assets.
 The minimum data set to be held within these registers shall be as specified in the Capital Accounting Manual as issued by the Department of Health.